Elementary equivalence and diffeomorphism groups of smooth manifolds: Three interpretability results

-We will utilize balls in a smooth $n$--manifold $M$ for our proof.
-Let us write $B(k)$ for the open ball of radius $k$ centered at the origin in $\bR^n$.
-An \emph{(smooth) embedded collared ball}, or simply a \emph{collared ball} is given by a $C^\infty$--embedding where $B(1)$ is a ball of radius one in $\bR^n$, such that $\phi$ extends to a $C^\infty$--diffeomorphic embedding of $B(2)$.
-We call $\phi(B(2))\setminus \phi(B(1))$ the \emph{collar} of the ball.
-We will say two collared balls have disjoint collars if there exist extensions of $\phi_1$ and $\phi_2$ to $B(2)$ with disjoint images.
+Let us write $B(k)$ for the compact ball of radius $k$ centered at the origin in $\bR^n$, where the dimension $n$ is implicit.
+A \emph{embedded collared $C^k$-ball}, or simply a $C^k$-\emph{collared ball} in $M$ is a $C^k$--embedding

+that extends to a $C^k$ embedding of $B(2)$.
+We call $\phi(B(2))\setminus \phi(B(1))$ a \emph{collar} of the ball.
+The image of the embedding $\phi$ is often referred to as a ball as well.
+We will say two collared balls

+have \emph{disjoint collars} if there exist extensions of $\phi_1$ and $\phi_2$ to $B(2)$ with disjoint images.
+We suppress $C^k$ from the notation when the meaning is clear from context.